mongodb/mongodb-atlas-service-broker/docs/README.md

 ## Testing in Kubernetes

 Follow these steps to test the broker in a Kubernetes cluster.
 For local testing we recommend using [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).
+We also recommend using the [service catalog CLI](https://github.com/kubernetes-sigs/service-catalog/blob/master/docs/cli.md) (`svcat`) to control the service catalog.

 1. Run `scripts/install-service-catalog.sh` to install the service catalog extension in Kubernetes.
    Make sure you have Helm installed and configured before running.